 Symptoms of intestinal disorders vary but may include:

 - Diarrhea or constipation

 - Lack of growth (sign of a severe condition)

 - Nutrition problems such as loss of bone

 Your child's symptoms will depend on:

 - Where the disorder is in their body

 - If it causes other health problems

 Symptoms that happen often can disrupt your child's daily routine.
-For example, if she has IBD and frequent stomach cramps or diarrhea, she may miss school and social events.
+For example, if they have IBD and frequent stomach cramps or diarrhea, they may miss school and social events.